 Getting to the speedway early is one of the biggest advantages, especially on Sunday.
 Arriving by late morning gives you time to pass through security, explore the Fan Zone, and soak up the pre-race atmosphere before traffic becomes heavier and grandstands begin to fill.

 Fans are allowed to bring small snacks and drinks, which can be useful for keeping costs down during a long day at the track.
-November weather in North Texas is usually mild, with warmer conditions during the afternoon and cooler temperatures once the sun goes down, so light layers, sunscreen, and a refillable water bottle are sensible items to have with you.
+May weather in North Texas is typically very warm and humid, with intense afternoon sun and temperatures often exceeding 30°C. High-SPF sunscreen, a wide-brimmed hat, and a refillable water bottle are essential items.
+While it stays warm after sunset, lightweight, breathable clothing is your best bet for staying comfortable throughout the event.

 Traffic around Texas Motor Speedway can become congested close to race start time, so it’s worth planning your route in advance and leaving extra time for delays.
 General parking is free, but the closest parking areas tend to fill up early, making an early arrival particularly worthwhile.